 Together we'll create a new way of living, and the vision is that harsh commandments and violence inherited from the dark days of old steadily give way to new closeness and cultural triumphs.
 Along the way, you might hunt your enemies for sport and pray to greedy rust gods who feast on pain.
 But hope is never lost.

 THE "MUTANT" SETTING

 The technological remnants of the Old World are impenetrable mysteries to most of the Zone's inhabitants.
-The written language of the past known only to the most devoted chroniclers or half-crazed Automatons of the dead old world.
+The written language of the past is known only to the most devoted chroniclers or half-crazed Automatons of the dead old world.

 It's a satire which takes the world's present condition on the brink of disaster seriously, but plays with it in a soft and silly, sometimes darkly humorous way.

 We use Mutant with official license from Cabinet Entertainment and work with several of the authors who have written for this universe through the years.

 Mutant has always been a story about the time after the apocalypse, when various groups of survivors begin to work together again after a long age of strife.
 It’s about creating a new society in a world that has long ago forgotten who we were and what we used to think of as important.